Robert Cavendish Spencer: Life

 In 1815 Spencer commanded HMS Cydnus on the home station, and in 1817–1819 the 26-gun frigate HMS Ganymede in the Mediterranean, where he conducted a negotiation with the Bey of Tunis.
 From 1819 to 1822 he commanded HMS Owen Glendower on the South American station, and from 1823 to 1826 the 46-gun frigate HMS Naiad in the Mediterranean, where he took part in the operations against Algiers in the summer of 1824.
 He was then employed on the coast of Greece, during the Greek War of Independence.

 From August 1827 to September 1828 Spencer was private secretary and Groom of the Bedchamber to the Duke of Clarence, then Lord High Admiral.
-They worked on naval reform, in the areas of gunnery and steam power. in October 1828 he was nominated Knight Commander of the Royal Guelphic Order, and was knighted on 24 November.
+They worked on naval reform, in the areas of gunnery and steam power.
+In October 1828 he was nominated Knight Commander of the Royal Guelphic Order, and was knighted on 24 November.
 In September 1828 he was appointed to command HMS Madagascar, again serving in the Mediterranean.

 Death

 Spencer died, off Alexandria, on 4 November 1830; he had just been recalled to the United Kingdom as surveyor-general of the ordnance.
 He was unmarried.

+He was buried in Malta.
+A memorial to his memory was erected in Great Brington sculpted by Francis Chantrey.